 How often you’ll need to work with them

 Depending on what type of services you’re looking for—from yearly tax help to intensive financial planning—you will be meeting more or less frequently with your accountant.
-Will you consult them monthly?
-Quarterly?
-Or only during tax season?
+Do you want monthly face-to-face conversations?
+Or maybe quarterly phone calls?
 Ask them directly, and make sure their expectations are a match with yours.

 How much does an accountant cost?

 Many accountants charge by the hour, while some work on a monthly retainer fee.
-Pricing can vary greatly, depending on what level of service the CPA provides.
-Based on the conversation during your initial consultation, you should have an idea how frequently you will be meeting with your accountant, which also affects the cost.
+Pricing can vary greatly, depending on the services the CPA provides.
+Based on the conversation during your initial consultation, you should have an idea of how frequently you will be meeting with your accountant, which also affects the cost.

 As you interview multiple accountants, obtain quotes from each of them so you can compare prices.

-On average, the cost of professional tax preparation falls between $220 (filing a Form 1040 for a self-employed individual) and $800 (filing a Form 1120 for a C corporation).
-It may seem painful to pay that much money to have your taxes done, but keep in mind the labor hours you will saved by having a pro handle the task for you.
-Also, an accountant will likely have a better understanding of tax laws for your industry, and may be able to secure savings that outweigh the cost of hiring them.
+It may seem painful to pay that much money to have your taxes done, but remember: you’ve saving hours of labor by having a pro handle the task.
+Also, an accountant will likely have a better understanding of tax laws for your industry and may be able to secure savings that outweigh the cost of hiring them.

 How to work with an accountant